-Hema Kadia – How are you doing the network slices across 3 networks – fiber network, mmWave network & Telefonica’s 5G public network, for the industry 4.0 use cases?
+Hema Kadia – How are you doing the network slices across three networks – fiber network, mmWave network & Telefonica’s 5G public network, for the industry 4.0 use cases?

 Vassilis Seferidis – Yeah, I mean, we have a slide here when there’s a small animation that actually provides some bit more detail of what we’re doing here.
-So have three locations: the NCC is the National composite center headquarters, the NCC Filton is another location of the same company, which is maybe about six miles away.
-And then we have, of course, the Millennium square, which is another sort of deployment of the universities, the University Bristol’s deployment of the private network, once again in the center of the city.
+So it has three locations: the NCC is the National Composite Center headquarters, and the NCC Filton is another location of the same company, which is maybe about six miles away.
+And then we have, of course, the Millennium Square, which is another sort of deployment of the universities, the University Bristol’s deployment of the private network, once again in the center of the city.

-Obviously, you have the public 5g network from Telefonica, connecting the whole city and, of course, the locations of NCC headquarter center and Millennium square.
-You have a millimeter-wave network, which is basically connecting a 60 gigahertz network connecting the NCC headquarters with the other NCC Filton location, and you have the fiber network connecting the NCC Filton with the Millennium square.
+Obviously, you have the public 5g network from Telefonica, connecting the whole city and, of course, the locations of the NCC headquarters center and Millennium Square.
+You have a millimeter-wave network, which is basically connecting a 60-megahertz network connecting the NCC headquarters with the other NCC Filton location, and you have the fiber network connecting the NCC Filton with the Millennium Square.

 And more importantly, once you have created these slices, obviously, you know, you can actually join these slices with the process that we call network splicing.
-So you have just joined the different slices if you press, probably the guys can actually see the farm there.
+So you have just joined the different slices if you press, probably, the guys can actually see the farm there.
 Those are the slices that you can create in the transport network.
-Then the yellow, sort of the circles represents the splicing of that where you can actually combine now, the slice of the different transport networks with the local area networks, for the end to end delivery of service.
+Then the yellow, sort of the circles, represents the splicing of that where you can actually combine the slice of the different transport networks with the local area networks for the end-to-end delivery of service.

 Of course, all these slices are dependent on the use cases that you want to support.
 You know, if there’s a low latency application, you can create a slice in the local, sort of in the private network, which is a low latency, you know, three, five milliseconds, you request a similar slice from the Telefonica network.
-Obviously, you know, delivered in the way of API’s and hooks there and provide to them, and then you have another set of slices from the other private network in the Millennium square to complete the end to end to slice with these special KPIs.
+Obviously, you know, delivered in the way of APIs and hooks there and provided to them, and then you have another set of slices from the other private network in the Millennium square to complete the end-to-end slice with these special KPIs.

 How are you managing orchestrator interoperability across multi-domain networks?

-Vassilis Seferidis – Our technologies very much software-defined networking technology, so that is vendor agnostic and technology agnostic that means that we can actually slice any network you know from the transport network, the fiber network we discussed earlier, and millimeter-wave to plan and sort of any kind off-network and obviously software interface with any of the vendors.
+Vassilis Seferidis – Our technologies are very much software-defined networking technology, so that is vendor agnostic and technology agnostic, which means that we can actually slice any network you know from the transport network, the fiber network we discussed earlier, and millimeter-wave to plan and sort of any kind off-network and obviously software interface with any of the vendors.
 So it’s basically a software-defined network technology, which should be, you know, supporting disaggregate solutions and supporting the different services.